exanauts/ExaPF.jl/docs/src/quickstart.md

 npartitions = 8
 precond = LS.BlockJacobiPreconditioner(jac, npartitions, CUDADevice())
 ```
-You could define an iterative solver preconditioned with `precond` simply as:
+You can define an iterative solver preconditioned with `precond` simply as:
 ```julia
 linear_solver = ExaPF.KrylovBICGSTAB(precond)